 HCH170 Exploring and Examining Global Christianity.
 A broad overview of the emergence and growth, as well as the challenges and conflicts, which characterize Christianity in Africa, Asia, Latin and Central America, and Oceania.
-Using source material as well as general histories, this course will survey the complex ways in which Christianity spread 'to the ends of the earth' and the impact that it has and continues to have on the peoples who inhabit these geographical areas.
+Using source material as well as general histories, this course will survey the complex ways in which Christianity spread "to the ends of the earth" and the impact that it has and continues to have on the peoples who inhabit these geographical areas.
 Dr. Sebastian.
 Spring Semester.
 [GL]

-Old Curriculum: MDiv American/Global Church History requirement, MDiv global requirement, MAR global/ecumenical/interfaith requirement, or free elective.
+Old Curriculum: MDiv American/Global Church History requirement, MDiv global requirement, or free elective.